-A Non-Banking Financial Company (NBFC) is a financial entity registered under the Companies Act, 1956.
-It offers services ranging from loans to advances, acquisition of shares/stocks/bonds/debentures/securities, that are issued by Government or local authority or other marketable securities of similar nature involved in leasing, hire-purchase, insurance business, and chit fund business.
+A Non-Banking Financial Companies (NBFCs) are financial institutions meant for ensuring services that range from loans to advances, acquisition of shares/stocks/bonds/debentures/securities, that are issued by Government or local authority or other marketable securities of similar nature involved in leasing, hire-purchase and insurance business.
+These institutions are registered under the Companies Act, 1956.

 However, it does not include any institution that is primarily involved in agriculture activity, industrial activity, purchase or sale of any goods (other than securities) or any services and sale/purchase/construction of immovable property.

-An NBFC’s principal business is accepting deposits for scheme or arrangement either in installments or in one lump sum, is also a Non-Banking Financial Company.
+An NBFCs principal business is accepting deposits for scheme or arrangement either in instalments or in one lump sum, is also a Non-Banking Financial Companies.

 The Banking, Financial Services and Insurance (BFSI) sector in India is undergoing a massive transformation due to technology.
 A large portion of this paradigm shift in terms of adaptation of technology is happening due to rising Non-Performing Assets (NPAs).